xpe/rs-uttt/README.md

 The top two lines reflect the two RAM caches.
 In reverse order:

-* The second cache has 6,509,731 filled slots out of `CACHE_2_CAP` (50,000,000)
+* The second cache has used ~6 million slots.
+The upper limit is defined by the `CACHE_2_CAP` constant (currently set to 50 million).
-total.
 This is a general purpose RAM cache, used to speed read access over previous computed board positions.

 * The first cache has 1000 filled slots of out `CACHE_1_CAP` (1000) total.
 It is used to delay writes to the PostgreSQL database.
 This effectively reduces